LucasBielinski/Neat-Sleep/README.md

-# Neat Sleep
+# Neat Sleep(WIP)

 ## Description

 This is a passion project of mine.
 It is a white noise machiene for your computer!
-Simply click the new video button, to be given a new video option, when you find one you like, sleep away!
-If you don't want your internet running all night, don't worry!
-The site exits itself after 3 hours.

 ## Installation